Keeping original IP exposed makes attacker life easier to prepare for an attack directly on the server.

 Let’s take a look at online tools, which will help you to test origin IP vulnerability.

-CloudPiercer scans your website to discover the original IP using various method including.
+CloudPiercer scans your website to discover the original IP using a various, methods including.

 - IP history database

 - DNS Records

 To protect privacy, you need to verify the domain ownership by adding a TXT record, Uploading HTML file, or adding a <meta> tag on your homepage.

 So go ahead and give a try!
 Scan results may take a few minutes.
 I got my report in 10 minutes.

 Censys search engine helps you to find how websites are deployed and reveal the origin-IP (if found) of URL.